malikhan-dev/zenql/Doc_History/v1.8.0.md

 #### Performing a query

-the Query function accepts an RDBMSFacade type, a query string and variadic arguments. its a generic function that requires a model to map. you can use the 'zdb' tag to define the mapping property name.
+the Query function accepts an RDBMSFacade type, a query string and variadic arguments. its a generic function that requires a model to map. you can use the 'zql' tag to define the mapping property name.

 ``` go
     type UserModel struct {